UNC-Major-Lab/MSAcquisitionSimulator/README.md

 **Ion abundance**
 The elution shape is numerically integrated using Simpson's method one millisecond at a time for every ion present at the current time and m/z constraints.
 This integration continues until we've reached the target total ion count, or the maximum injection time.
 **Scan time**
+The elapsed time for a scan is equal to max(injection_time, transient_time) + scan_overhead_time.
+This models the scan time for a QExactive-like instrument.
 **Raw signals**
 The Cauchy-Lorentz distribution is used to model the peak shape for each ion.
 The raw signal is a mixture of these distributions and therefore the intensity at each m/z is equal to the sum of the contribution from each ion's distribution.
 These signals are then centroided.
 ####**MS2 Scan**